sebastiandedeyne/sebastiandedeyne.com/content/posts/2022-redesign.md

     - meta
 ---

 This blog's design has remained roughly the same the past two years.
-I tweaked the style a lot, but changes were incremental and stay true to the plain black and white neutral style.
+I tweaked the style a lot, but changes were incremental and stay true to the neutral black and white style.
 Codebases rot over time, and small changes slowly but surely introduce technical debt.
 I started cleaning house, and before I knew it I was embarked in a full redesign.

 <!--more-->